-Now, some exceptions need to be made for CAs connecting to a Hardware Security Module – such as an Thales nCipher Connect, which is connected via CAT5 cable.
+Now, some exceptions need to be made for CAs connecting to a Hardware Security Module – such as a Thales nCipher Connect, which is connected via CAT5 cable.
 Note that I did not say connected via the production network.
-My preference for the Root and Policy CA are to have them use a cross-over cable between the CA and the HSM.
-If there are more than one CAs that need to access the HSM, I will recommend buying a cheap $9.99 Bestbuy hub and connecting the CAs and the HSM on a dedicated, darknet connection.
+My preference for the Root and Policy CA is to have them use a cross-over cable between the CA and the HSM.
+If there is more than one CAs that need to access the HSM, I will recommend buying a cheap $9.99 Bestbuy hub and connecting the CAs and the HSM on a dedicated, darknet connection.

 The IP network is then configured only with an IP address and subnet mask.
 It will never need a default gateway or DNS server configured.
 If you find yourself needing to define those things to get your CA to talk with your HSM, you might be on a network that is vulnerable.

 Lastly, it should go without saying, these offline CAs should NEVER join an Active Directory.
 You would think this would be obvious as if they shouldn’t be on the network, they shouldn’t be able to join AD.
 But over the years I have seen some interesting scenarios.
-One setup the CA on the network, joined it to AD and then installed Certificate Services.
+One set up the CA on the network, joined it to AD, and then installed Certificate Services.
 They then very cleverly found a way to remove it from the domain and then isolated it from the network.
-Microsoft has many controls to prevent domain membership changes – but they found a week spot.
+Microsoft has many controls to prevent domain membership changes – but they found a weak spot.
 Lastly, Offline Domain join, while technically possible, serves no purpose for these CAs either.

-In my next post I will cover one of the most common questions that comes up when designing and deploying a PKI with CAs that are offline is “how do we patch and manage the CA?”.
-An excellent question and one that I have a fairly standard, short list of recommendations.
+In my next post, I will cover one of the most common questions that come up when designing and deploying a PKI with CAs that are offline is “how do we patch and manage the CA?”.
+An excellent question and one that I have a fairly standard, shortlist of recommendations.
 Some of these are obvious when you look at them, a few are not.